Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/Android Basics - Katherine Kuan.md

 ### Info
 This course is on learning the basics of Android and Java programming, and take the first step on your journey to becoming an Android developer!
 This course is designed for students who are new to programming, and want to learn how to build Android apps.
 You don’t need any programming experience to take this course.
 If you’ve been using a smartphone to surf the web and chat with friends, then you’re perfect to take this course!
-The course is well articulated in Udacit.
+The course is well articulated in Udacity.
 The class has 5 different sections of courses to learn the complete android app building skills which translates the theory learnt to real-life problems.
 They are as follows:

 <ul>
 <li>User Interface</li>